November: Driving under London, By John Polley

 September: Beryl Cook, by Marilyn Bishop.

 ** Due to technical difficulties this talk was not able to be delivered as planned.
-It is hoped that a new date can be agreed in the New Year.**
+It is planned that it will be given in April 2022 (to be confirmed).

 At our Zoom Coffee Morning on Thursday 15 July, Mike Hollingsworth gave a presentation on the discovery of three drugs: morphine, aspirin, and penicillin.
 While we all probably knew that that morphine somehow comes from poppies, aspirin has some connection with willow trees and penicillin has something to do with blue mould, we learned far more from Mike.